top of page

 3. Step up your customer service

-Ensure you capture customer feedback and ask how you are performing.
+Ensure you capture customer feedback and ask how you are performing by measuring your net promoter score.
 There are always ways you can improve customer satisfaction and your customers are best placed to advise how.

 4. Fully exploit search engine optimisation